7 Analysis example of gut microbiome of ESRD patients

 #> 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Based on the results, assuming there are multiple factors within the species, we can directly examine their estimated abundances and the functional implications by using the NMF approach in KO table.
-First we calculate KO abundances based on eggNOG-mapper annotation.
+Based on the results, assuming there are multiple factors within the species, we can directly examine their estimated profiles and the functional implications by using the NMF approach in KO table.
+First we calculate KO copy number based on eggNOG-mapper annotation.

 stana <- setAnnotation(stana,